gruns/blagoblag/content/drafts/red-hat.rst

 Red Hat has a pretty interesting business model, which is offering support for software that is a decade old, and which its maintainers want nothing to do with.
-This post isn't about whether maintaing old software is a good or a bad idea.
+This post isn't about whether maintaining old software is a good or a bad idea.
 It's about the effect it has on the community.

 RHEL 5, which they will continue to support until at least 2020, offers Python